-From time to time I get asked what hardware and GPU I’m using for DAZ Studio, as well as for gaming.
-Rather than typing it out every time, I thought I’d make a handy post that I can refer interested parties to.
-This is that post 🙂
+From time to time I get asked what hardware and GPU I’m using for my 3D adventures, including video games.
+Rather than typing it out every time, I thought I’d make a handy post that I can refer interested parties to, and update as my configuration changes.

-The Z600 came with a Windows Vista license, but I’ve installed Windows 10 Pro on it pretty much immediately.
+Although my original Z600 came with a Windows Vista Professional license, I’ve installed Windows 10 Pro on it pretty much immediately.
 It needs the Pro version because it has multiple CPUs, which cannot be addressed by the Home version.
+All of my Z workstations run on Windows right now.
+I may try out CentOS 7 on one of them.

-You can read more about how I built this system here.
+You can read more about how I built the Z600 system here.

 I have a number of input devices attached to my system.
 I use a mixture of super cheap and cheerful devices, as well as expensive gadgets to get the job done: